omererhanerbis/IO-ECN753/OneDrive/Escritorio/ASU/Industrial Organization/HW1/README.md

 - Figures: Contains the figures produced with the python code
 - HW1.py: Python program for generating results.
 Run time is about 40 minutes
 - HW1.pdf: PDF file with results for homework 1
+- homework_1.pdf: PDF file with problem description and quastions for homework 1

 ### Environment
 The following packages were used